saulpw/visidata/docs/api/sheets.rst

 The "sheet stack", a list of active sheets (available as the **Sheets Sheet** via :kbd:`Shift+S`).
 The top sheet, or the displayed sheet, is the first item in the list (``vd.sheets[0]``).

+.. data:: visidata.vd.sheet

+The top sheet on the sheet stack.

 .. autofunction:: visidata.vd.push
 .. autofunction:: visidata.vd.replace